DIDSR/DICaugment/README.md

 ## Acknowledgments

-We would like to express our gratitude to the developers of Albumentations for their excellent work on the original library, which served as the foundation for Albumentations3D.
+We would like to express our gratitude to the developers of Albumentations [[1]](#1) for their excellent work on the original library, which served as the foundation for Albumentations3D.
 We also thank the open-source community for their contributions and feedback.

 <!-- If you find Albumentations3D useful in your research or projects, please consider citing it: -->

+## Referecences

+<a name="1"></a>[1] Buslaev, A., Iglovikov, V. I., Khvedchenya, E., Parinov, A., Druzhinin, M., & Kalinin, A. A. (2020).
+Albumentations: fast and flexible image augmentations.
+Information, 11(2), 125.

+<a name="2"></a>[2] National Lung Screening Trial Research Team.
+(2013).
+Data from the National Lung Screening Trial (NLST) [Data set].
+The Cancer Imaging Archive. https://doi.org/10.7937/TCIA.HMQ8-J677

+<a name="3"></a>[3] Solomon, Justin B., Olav Christianson, and Ehsan Samei.
+"Quantitative comparison of noise texture across CT scanners from different manufacturers."
+Medical physics 39.10 (2012): 6048-6055.

 <!-- ## Citing